 - Unlike web searches, where you can counter an unsatisfactory or incomplete response by navigating the web or browsing for more relevant search results, voice searches produce a single, definitive result.
 You must either use a follow-up query, or modify your search command, to expect a different result.

 However, these issues are not deal-breakers and may be fixed as the technology continues to evolve.
 In the meantime, voice search is here to stay and grow.

 Be Future-Ready with a Voice Search Optimization Strategy

 Voice searches may or may not achieve 50% share across all searches by 2020, but content specialists who wish to be future-ready with their SEO strategies should not ignore this feature.
 In fact, Google Voice Search by itself has grown over 3800% in the last 10 years.
 While the word is still out on the depth and reach of voice searches, you can work alongside the world’s leading digital marketers and consultants.
 Benefit from their expertise and experience in optimizing voice search content.

 Interested in building voice search optimization capabilities?
-The experts at WSI eStrategies in Ottawa can help you create voice content strategies that are customized for your business.
+The Ottawa SEO experts at WSI eStrategies can help you create voice content strategies that are customized for your business.
 Contact us to learn more.